-Listen to my interview with teacher Benedict Bossut (or read the transcript):
+Listen to my interview with teacher Benedict Bossut (transcript):

 Until five years ago, I had no idea what Montessori was.
 When I heard people use the word, I assumed it was some early-childhood thing, some kind of school that was maybe a little esoteric and maybe a little privileged.
 Then, when my oldest child reached preschool age, and then the next kid and the next, I sent them to a Montessori preschool.
 During those years, I became more familiar with Maria Montessori’s philosophy, pioneered over 100 years ago in Italy, and I liked it.
 Still, I figured it was a preschool thing.
 When it was time to enroll my kids in elementary school, they went to the local public school and that was that.